 How to become a social worker in California: A guide for aspiring practitioners

 If you’re considering social work, you’ve likely already determined that you have what it takes.
 You’re empathetic, organized and a good communicator.
-But how exactly do you turn those skills into a career in the Golden State?
+But how exactly can you turn those skills into a career in the Golden State?

 But before jumping in, you need to understand how to become a social worker in California.
 Depending on where you are in your educational journey, the path toward a practitioner title could vary.
-Start familiarizing yourself with the process right now.
+Start familiarizing yourself with the process now.

-1. Earn your bachelor’s degree
+1. Earn a bachelor’s degree